fnando/has_versions/README.markdown

 Usage
 -----

-1) Add the association on your User model
+1) Add the association to your User model

 	class User < ActiveRecord::Base
 	  has_many :versions, :dependent => :nullify